mmderakhshani/LifeLonger/readme.md

 This is the official implementation of the paper "LifeLonger: A Benchmark for Continual Disease Classification, MICCAI, 2022".
-Code will be available soon.

 Please be at the root of the project: